guruevi/DCMAnonymize/README.md

 ## (anonymize.py)

 This script anonymizes medical DICOM images in a directory (provided by the first argument) and copies the anonymized version into an outgoing folder for research studies.
-It then uses DCMTK's dcmsend command to send to a DICOM receiver.

 The script can process DICOMs from many modalities.
 Each modality may have its own intricacies on how it identifies a DICOM as part of a particular research study.